simlay/fuzzing.science/content/page/sloth.md

 # Fuzzing Android Native libraries with libFuzzer & Qemu

 My goal was to build a tool to fuzz Android native libraries with libfuzzer with binary-only code-coverage.
 In this post I will show how I achieved that with Qemu and libFuzzer and managed to fuzz Android native library on x86_64 host with binary-only code-coverage and build a tool called `Sloth`.
+We will make use of QEMU’s user-mode emulation (`qemu-linux-user`. let's call this as QUME 🤔)

 Bonus, I also tried to fuzz Skia Image parsing by porting the harness made by [j00ru](https://twitter.com/j00ru) [SKCodecFuzzer](https://github.com/googleprojectzero/SkCodecFuzzer) to the new `Sloth`.